Find Affordable College Courses

 Full Wildlife Management at Sul Ross State University Report

-A rank of #3 on this year’s list means University of Alaska Fairbanks is a great place for wildlife management students working on their master’s degree.
-UAF is a medium-sized public school located in the suburb of Fairbanks.
+Out of the 23 schools in the United States that were part of this year’s ranking, University of Alaska Fairbanks landed the # 3 spot on the list.
+UAF is a medium-sized public school located in the small suburb of Fairbanks.

 Of the 14 students majoring in wildlife at UAF, 50% are male and 50% are female.